We assume here that you already have a .wasm module, whether compiled from a C/C++ program or assembled directly from s-exprs.

 Once created, a memory can be grown by calls to Memory.prototype.grow

-, where again the argument is specified in units of WebAssembly pages:
+again the argument is specified in units of WebAssembly pages:

 memory.grow(1);